Lung cancer remains a leading cause of cancer-related mortality worldwide and presents a significant concern in the field of respiratory care.

-Malignant, usually bronchogenic epithelial neoplasm consisting of small tightly packed round, oval or spindle-shaped epithelial cells that stain darkly and contain neurosecretory granules and little or no cytoplasm.
-Many malignant tumors of the lung are of this type. also called oat cell carcinoma or small cell carcinoma.
+Malignant, usually bronchogenic epithelial neoplasm consisting of small, tightly packed round, oval, or spindle-shaped epithelial cells that stain darkly and contain neurosecretory granules and little or no cytoplasm.

 A method used in cancer registers to identify specific and separate different stages or aspects of the disease.

-A staging system based on the size of the tumor (T), the presence and position of abnormal lymph nodes (N), and the presence or absence of metastasis (or spread beyond the primary tumor site).
+A staging system based on the size of the tumor (T), the presence and position of abnormal lymph nodes (N), and the presence or absence of metastasis (M).

-Technique of obtaining a biopsy of lung tissue by which a needle is passed into the chest, often guided by imaging.
+The technique of obtaining a biopsy of lung tissue by which a needle is passed into the chest and often guided by imaging.

 28. Why is lung cancer the most common cause of cancer death?

 It is found at advanced stages because there are no symptoms in the early stages, there is limited effective therapy for the advanced disease, and the absence of pop-based screening.

 29. What is the treatment for lung cancer?